 You'll build your personal and professional networks while gaining valuable experience in a collaborative team environment.

-Matthew Ryan, Senior Engineer, Bridges
+Matthew Ryan, Principal Engineer, Bridges

 I joined ROD in 2015 having previously worked for Irish Rail, RPS Consulting Engineers and a civil contractor in Sydney, Australia.